dusktrades/ftx-cli/docs/topics/trading/README.md

 Order-type-specific:
   -p, --price <price>            Price that limit orders will be executed at.
-      --trigger-price <price>    Price that triggers stop and take profit orders.
+      --trigger-price <price>    Price that triggers stop or take profit orders.
-      --trail-value <value>      Distance the price must change direction and move in order to trigger trailing stop orders.
+      --trail-value <value>      Distance that price must change direction and move in order to trigger trailing stop orders.

 Optional:
-      --split <count>            Splits the order into a number of smaller, equal-sized orders.
+      --split <count>            Splits the order into a number of smaller, equal-sized individual orders.
-      --duration <duration>      Spreads the placement of a split order's individual orders linearly (i.e. fixed interval) over a total order placement duration.
+      --duration <duration>      Spreads the placement of a split order's individual orders linearly (i.e. fixed interval) over a total duration.

 Configurable:
       --size-currency <source>   Source currency for calculating size [default: base].